 When the harvest is coming in heavy, it’s often hard to know exactly what to do with it all.
-After all, your family can only eat so many jars of jelly in a year.
-Fortunately, there are many ways of preserving food so that your family can have a variety of food from your garden all year long.
+After all, your family can only eat so many jars of jelly or pickles in a year.
+Fortunately, there are many ways of preserving food at home so that your family can have a variety of food from your garden all year long.

 Preserving Food by Canning

-Canning is a great way to preserve some foods.
-It’s also a great option for someone who doesn’t have a lot of freezer space.
+Canning is a great way of preserving food at home.
+It’s a great option for someone who doesn’t have a lot of freezer space or someone who wants shelf stable food.
 Almost any food can be preserved by canning, however, there are some safe canning rules that should not be broken.
 There are two types of canning, water bath canning and pressure canning (the USDA has not recognized oven canning as a safe canning method since WWII.)

 Water bath canning is safe for foods that are acidic (have a ph of 4.6 or lower).
 Many times adding lemon juice or vinegar is called for to make the preserves more acidic; however, the ph is for the whole concoction.
 So if you’re making spaghetti sauce and add onion, garlic, basil, rosemary, thyme and Parmesan cheese you would need to add quite a bit of lemon juice or vinegar to lower the ph level enough to water bath can it.
 It would be more like pickled spaghetti sauce….yuck.